 Buying one and owning an old building (if you can get one) would cost a bare minimum of SGD2.1M, and renovating it will cost another SGD 900K.

-The most prestigious type of landed housing in Singapore is a bungalow house due to the stringent planning constraints imposed by the Urban Redevelopment Authority (URA).
+The most prestigious type of landed housing in Singapore is a bungalow house due to the Urban Redevelopment Authority (URA) stringent planning constraints.

 The best known are the Nassim, Cluny, Bishopsgate, and White House Park estates.

 There are some new ones with hefty price tags if you’re thinking of getting a landed bungalow.